July 4, 2021

 Get in some shopping with stores like Anthropologie, Paper Source, lululemon athletica, and Free People, among many others, or head across the Boulevard to the Pembroke Mall.
 The first mall in Hampton Roads, Pembroke has become a shopper’s paradise with the additions of Nordstrom Rack, DSW, REI and much more.

 Look no further than the murals of the Mural Walking Tour, most of which were done by local artists, that fill the ViBe with wonder and color and you’ll see exactly what we mean.
-While we are being encouraged to engage in social distancing during this time, there's nothing stopping you from getting out, getting a little fresh air, and seeing the beauty of the ViBe District murals.
 To see all of these murals by foot makes for an easy, one-mile walking tour, that is a must for all who are visiting.
-For those who would prefer to view the murals from home are in luck, too, as the murals can all be seen virtually, as well.
+Those who would prefer to view the murals from home are in luck, too, as the murals can all be seen virtually, as well.